AGM-154 Joint Standoff Weapon (JSOW), United States of America

 The AGM-154A-1 is an improved version of the AGM-154A, which additionally carries a BLU-111 warhead.

 The AGM-154B is equipped with six BLU-108B/B canisters, which can launch four anti-armour sub-munitions against mobile area targets.

 The AGM-154C version employs a 500lb Broach multi-stage warhead against fixed-point targets.
 The missile variant was authorised for full-rate production in December 2004 and accomplished initial operational capability in February 2005.

 The JSOW C-1 is a modified variant of JSOW C. The US Navy successfully completed the first free-flight test of the C-1 in August 2011.
-Initial operational capability is scheduled for 2013.
+The C-1 achieved the initial operational capability in 2016.

 AGM-154 design features

 The AGM-65 Maverick is a tactical, air-to-ground missile (AGM) in service with the US Air Force (USAF).

 The JSOW incorporates a low-signature/stealth design.
 The modular weapon body allows the integration of new sensors, warheads and sub-munitions.
 The stealth features enhance the survivability of the missile to strike actively defended targets.
 The payload bay can house lethal and non-lethal loads.

 The missile can be launched during both the day and night, as well as adverse weather conditions.
 Its long standoff range ensures launch from outside the lethal envelope of most hostile air defence systems.
 The missile can reach up to a kinematic range of 130km when launched from an altitude of 40,000ft.

 The JSOW has a length of 4.1m, wingspan of 2.69m and a diameter of 33.02cm (box-shaped, on a side).
 The weight of the missile is about 475kg.